daveinthecity/daveinthecity.github.io/ideas/Agile/10MinsADay.md

 Set team rules about acceptable / not acceptable behaviour.

-  - Stand Ups starts in 3 mins - no exceptions / on the dot / even when somone is not around
+  - Stand Ups starts in 3 mins - no exceptions / on the dot / even when not everyone is around
-  -
+  - Fail fast - 48hr max, 72hr cut your losses and change direction
+  - No blame - information (especially bad news) is not a weapon

 ### 10 mins is a lot of time